arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 ## Red pill, blue pill

 Welcome back!
 I hope your tea (or your whiskey and cigar) inspired you.
-We left eachother in [chapter 5](state-monad-for-the-rest-of-us-5) with an existential question:
+We left each other in [chapter 5](state-monad-for-the-rest-of-us-5) with an existential question:

 Where does `count` come from in this hypothetical, scaffold implementation?